Approved by the president

 - any faculty or staff member or employee of an affiliate who is a university matter expert and acting within their official role.

 The following persons may engage with a media organization, provided they state that they are not official representatives of the university:

 - any faculty or staff member or other campus employee who is acting as an academic expert.

 SUNY Oneonta seeks public awareness and often fields requests for information, analysis, and opinion from media organizations.
 Through their reporting, media organizations can shape their audiences’ perceptions.
 Because of this, SUNY Oneonta has adopted a policy to guide the university's engagement with media organizations.

 This policy applies to SUNY Oneonta faculty and staff members and employees of campus affiliates.

 SUNY Oneonta is a public institution accountable to several constituencies, among them its students, students’ parents, employees, members of the community surrounding the campus, government agencies and the citizens of the State of New York.
-In engaging with media organizations, the college strives to:
+In engaging with media organizations, the university strives to: